 Scenarios when moving PST becomes the only option

-• If you are switching from one version of Outlook to another version of Outlook
+• If you are transitioning from one edition of Outlook to a different one.

-• If you are moving from one version of Windows to another version of Windows
+• If you're transitioning from one iteration of Windows to another.

-• If you are moving from desktop Outlook to Outlook Web Access
+• If you're transitioning from using desktop Outlook to Outlook Web Access.

-So, these are the situations when you may need to transfer PST from one computer to another.
+These are the instances in which you might find it necessary to transfer a PST file from one computer to another.

 Where are the Outlook files stored?

-If you are using Windows XP, then you can find the PST file at this given location:
+If you are operating on the Windows XP platform, you can locate the PST file at the designated location:

 • drive:\Documents and Settings\user\Local\Settings\Application Data\Microsoft\Outlook